fep-delia/Group09_MultiAuthor/README.md

 ---

+## Analysis notebook (custom scripts)

+The notebook `analysis_stats.ipynb` contains custom scripts used for the Analysis section of the report and Supplementary Information D.

+To reproduce the results from this notebook, all required data files (both PAN data and the newly compiled Reddit datasets) must be placed in the same folder as `analysis_stats.ipynb`, **or** the data directory paths inside the notebook must be updated accordingly.

+---

 ## Reddit scraping (multilingual evaluation data)

 We generate multilingual evaluation datasets (Danish, Italian, Polish) by scraping Reddit and saving the data in PAN-style format: